BondWong/blockchain/doc/Blockchain-Consensus.md

 ### Blockchain Branches and Main Chain Selection

 In the bitcoin network, every full node has a full copy of the blockchain.
 In a network as large as bitcoin's, inconsistency is inevitable.
 The result is that every full node has its own version of blockchain.
 A branch is formed due to the temporary inconsistency among the network.
 To resolve the inconsistency, each node only extends the chain with the most proof of work.
-Therefore, with more and more blocks are added to one of the branches, a main chain will be found eventually, resolving the temporary inconsistency.
+Therefore, with more and more blocks added to one of the branches, a main chain will be found eventually, resolving the temporary inconsistency.
 However, waiting for the main chain is another branch.
-Inconsistencies will always occur, as long as all nodes select the most cumulative proof of work chain, the whole bitcoin network will eventually converges to a consistent state again.
+Inconsistencies will always occur.
+As long as all nodes select the most cumulative proof of work chain, the whole bitcoin network will eventually converge to a consistent state again.

-Andreas Antonopoulos provides a good example of the occur of inconsistency and the re-convergence in his book.
+Andreas Antonopoulos provides a good example of the occurence of inconsistency and the re-convergence in his book.

 As shown below, the whole bitcoin network has a consistent version of the blockchain.
 Block P in blue is the latest block of the blockchain.